-The specific justification for including the Least Tern on the first list of state endangered birds is unknown, but was presumably intended to mirror its federal status as an endangered species.
-Continued listing as a state endangered species is recommended as long as this species is also federal listed based on limited habitat available in the state and numerous threats to successful fledging.
-However, see results of recent federal 5-Year Review for this species discussed in Conservation / Management Considerations Section.
-In the event that this species is delisted by the USFWS, SDGFP will reassess whether continued listing under the SD endangered species law is warranted.
+The specific justification for including the Least Tern on the first list of state endangered birds is unknown but was presumably intended to mirror its federal status as an endangered species.
+Continued listing as a state endangered species is recommended.